kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 **What does this mean?**

-Well, if we're talking about TurtleCoin, we have 2 decimal places.
+Well, if we're talking about Kryptokrona, we have 2 decimal places.
 That means, to get the atomic units of an amount of TRTL, we need to multiply the amount by 100, or 10^2.

 If we have 10.23 TRTL, this is 1023 in atomic units.
 Atomic units have no decimal point, and so can be represented as an integer, in the code.
 Some different currencies have a special name for their atomic units, to make it easier to talk about.
-In Bitcoin, this is called a *satoshi*, and in TurtleCoin, it is called a *shell*.
+In Bitcoin, this is called a *satoshi*, and in Kryptokrona, it is called a *shell*.

 **Why is this helpful?**